-There are lots of important decisions to make when starting a new job, including what to do with your old 401(k) account.
+There are many important decisions to make when starting a new job, including what to do with your old 401(k) account.
 Depending on the balance of the old account and the benefits offered at your new job, you may have several options, including keeping it where it is, rolling it over into a brand new account, or cashing it out.

 Next Steps for Your 401(k) After Leaving a Job

-Withdraw Your 401(k)
+Cash Out Your 401(k)

 Roll Over Your 401(k) Into a New Account

 Your new employer may offer a 401(k).
-If this is the case, and you are eligible to participate, you may consider rolling over the funds from your old account.
+If this is the case and you are eligible to participate, you may consider rolling over the funds from your old account.
 This process is relatively simple.
 You can ask your old 401(k) administrator to move the funds from one account directly to the other in what is known as a direct transfer.

 Look for New Investment Options